liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 </table>

 ## 3D Visualization
 This figure visualizes the continuous feature distributions before binarization over different methods by training the network on MNIST with 3 hash bits.
+We observe that the features learned by sign layer are seriously tangled with each other.
+With binarization, most images will be scattered to same binary vertex and thus some bits have no discriminative information.
+By adding an entropy regularization term, the feature tanglement can be mitigated, but it is suboptimal solution which requires careful hyper-parameter tuning.
+The proposed bihalf layer can learn evenly distributed features

 <table border=0 width="50px" >
 	<tbody>